How to Support Repeal

 and those in the place of parents, that the petition asks

-for repeal, and a brief statement as to why repeal is requested.
+for repeal, and a brief statement as to why repeal is requested. - A petition may be presented whenever an MP chooses.
+Ask

 your MP to send you a copy of Hansard showing his/her presentation